eon01/load_testing_locust/README.md

 You can also download the .gitignore file from [this repository](https://github.com/github/gitignore/blob/master/Python.gitignore).

-Let's start by creating the virtual environement for our Flask application.
+Let's start by creating the virtual environment for our Flask application.

 ```
 python3 -m venv /path/to/new/virtual/environment